 Well, the easiest way to eat them, is just to --- eat them!
 I chew them up by themselves, or grind them up in my nut chopper --- a two second operation ---and sprinkle them over my food, or mix them up in whatever I am eating, and DIG IN!
 Other people soak them in water until they swell up and form a gel, and add it to their smoothies or puddings or soup.
 They can actually be consumed in just about any fashion you can imagine, because they have very little taste of their own.
 The gel is not slimy, like so many products are, so the texture is actually very pleasant to the palate.
 In salad dressing, the seeds add a bit of interest, they have a tendency to increase the volume, and rapidly satisfy the appetite.

 Because they are so compact, they are an ideal travel companion, whether on a long journey, a weekend trip, or a trip to your local buffet.
 If you carry them in a shaker bottle - I reused an empty spice container - you won't even arouse the interest of other diners.
 When I used to travel a lot, I would carry little things like that with me, right in my purse, where they were always handy.
-My GARLIC was ALWAYS handy, as was my STEVIA.
+My GARLIC was ALWAYS handy!
 It certainly beats having to settle for the typical over-cooked, nutrition-less fare at most of the airports and restaurants!